The Critter Cafe:

 The store is by the front desk and you pass through on your way to the cafe.

 If you have good luck fishing you will need to stow your catch.
 Some fishermen keep their fish in a cooler with ice on the dock outside their room.
 We also have a fish cooler that operates like a coat check.
-You may check fish in or out of the cooler between 8am and 10pm.
 We bag and tag your fish when you’ve dressed it, then we keep it in our cooler just above freezing for $2 a fish a day.
 Note the heads must be off fish destined for the cooler (unless removing the head would make the fish under the legal size limit).
 Tails should always be left on salmon until you’re home, so that the fish can be identified by authorities if necessary.

 Here’s a link to the regulations on packaging and transporting your catch: Fish Packing Regs